Get Involved: Become a Volunteer

 Event Teams

-Applications to be considered for an FICP Event Team are not currently open.
-The next call will launch in Summer 2024.
+Applications to be considered for the event teams are not currently open.
+The next call will launch in Summer 2025.

 • Service period ranges from 1-1.5 years, depending on the event.